 The soil under the house is covered with a polyethylene plastic vapor retarder.
 This component is typically referred to as a "vapor barrier".
 While not a true vapor barrier, it does reduce the transmission of water vapor from the soil to the air.
+The vapor retarder is improperly installed. (see below)

-The foundation walls are covered with the plastic vapor retarder.
+Portions of the foundation walls are covered with the plastic vapor retarder.
 This allows the transmission of water vapor from the soil up and into the exterior wall framing.
 The plastic vapor retarder should be removed from the foundation so that it covers at least 85% of the entire surface of the soil only.